In: computer, software.

 " HEAD

-How to remove files from a commit:
+To remove files from a commit:

 https://stackoverflow.com/a/15321456/498361

-> git reset –soft HEAD^
+> git reset --soft HEAD^

 > git reset HEAD path/to/unwantedfile